yengoteam/awesome-gha-snippets/README.md

 2. All tags must begin with the letter `v`.
 3. Tags must be named according to [semver](https://semver.org/).
 4. To get tags inside the workflow, you need to set `fetch-depth: 0` in the `actions/checkout` action.
+5. You must use a `Squash merge` (combine all commits from the head branch into a single commit in the base branch) in all PRs.
+You can disable other merge types in the repository settings with the `Merge button` configuration.

 ```yaml
 on: